top of page

-- Dec 18, 2025
+• Dec 18, 2025

-- 4 min read
+• 4 min read

-The Mediterranean Diet is more than a list of ingredients.
+The Mediterranean Diet is more than just a list of ingredients.
 It’s a way of living recognized by UNESCO as an “Intangible Cultural Heritage of Humanity.”
 Its principles are simple yet powerful:

-Abundance of vegetables, fruits, legumes, and whole grains
+• An abundance of vegetables, fruits, legumes, and whole grains

-Olive oil is the main fat
+• Olive oil as the main fat

-Fish, nuts, and seeds in moderation
+• Fish, nuts, and seeds consumed in moderation

-Minimal red meat and processed foods
+• Minimal red meat and processed foods

-Meals shared with others, enjoyed slowly
+• Meals shared with others, enjoyed slowly

 Health Benefits Backed by Science

-Heart and Longevity
+Heart Health and Longevity

-Research shows the Mediterranean Diet lowers the risk of heart disease, stroke, and type 2 diabetes.
+Research shows that the Mediterranean Diet lowers the risk of heart disease, stroke, and type 2 diabetes.
 People who follow it closely live, on average, two to three years longer than those who don’t.

 Cancer Prevention